dionyziz/dbpanel/README.md

  * Build an application that is very extensible.
 This means that the code is well-organized and well-architectured using principles of software design for big projects, in a way that many people can contribute to it.
-We're splitting up the code in a modular way, always seperating business logic and presentation and building libraries as necessary.
+We're splitting up the code into orthogonal modules, always seperating business logic and presentation and building libraries as necessary.
 Any junior programmer should be able to extend parts of the software and understand the basic structure.
 We want many people to meaningfully contribute, and this is the only way.

 For now, we do not care so much about the following: